gke/OpenPilot-RTH/wiki/OpenPilotSetup.md

 Channel 7 can of course be whatever is most appropriate on your Tx.

-RTH should not be used if the windspeed exceeds half the nominal flying spped of the aircraft as it cannot reliably obtain a GPS course over ground.
+RTH should not be used if the windspeed exceeds half the nominal flying speed of the aircraft as it cannot reliably obtain a GPS course over ground.
 This is obviously so if the aircraft's airspeed is the same as or less than the windspeed.

 ##GPS##